-The overall assessment of impacts on protected areas (excluding Natura 2000) from planned activities at the TYRA project is summarised in Table 6-20.
+The overall assessment of impacts on protected areas (excluding Natura 2000 -see section 10) from planned activities at the TYRA project is summarised in Table 6-25.

-Table 6-20 Potential impacts on protected areas (excluding Natura 2000) from planned activities at the TYRA project.
+Table 6-25 Potential impacts on protected areas (excluding Natura 2000 - see section 10) from planned activities at the TYRA project

-Potential impact mechanism Intensity of impact Extent of impact Duration of impact Overall significance of impact Level of confidence Discharges - - - None High
+Potential impact mechanism Intensity of impact Extent of impact Duration of impact Overall significance of impact Level of confidence Discharges = - - None High

-6.3.3 Marine spatial use
+6.4.3 Marine spatial use

 Potential impacts on marine spatial use are related to restricted zones.
-Note that impacts on fishery is addressed separately.
+Note that impacts on fishery are addressed separately (see section 6.4.4).

-6.3.3.1 Restricted zones
+6.4.3.1 Restricted zones

-A safety exclusion zone of 500 m surrounds the platforms i.e. no unauthorised vessels permitted), while a safety zone of 200 m is placed along each side of pipelines where no anchoring and no trawling are authorised..
+A safety exclusion zone of 500 m surrounds the platforms i.e. no unauthorised vessels permitted), while a safety zone of 200 m is placed along each side of pipelines where no anchoring and no trawling are authorised.

-For the TYRA project, nine new platforms could be expected, and the new safety exclusion zones could be extended up to approximately 7 km2, and 42 km2 where anchoring or trawling is restricted.
-Survey and drilling activities may pose a limited temporary restriction during the short period (days-months) the activities occurs.
+For the TYRA project, six new platforms could be expected, and the new safety exclusion zones could be extended up to approximately 4,7 km2 and 14,8 km2 where anchoring or trawling is restricted.
+Survey and drilling activities may pose a limited temporary restriction during the short period (days-months) the activities occur.